microsoft/auteur/README.md

 connecting, inspecting, scheduling and removing GStreamer processing nodes (sources, mixers and destinations as of writing).

+It can be used for things like linear video feeds that allow hotswapping inputs/sources and compositing them based on a schedule (cue time and duration).
+As well as fail-over to backup content when a source is unavailable.

 An example client running commands one at a time is provided for exploring that API.